Skip to navigation Skip to content

 2

-Currently receiving YA as a job seeker or Australian Apprentice + Read more ...
+Currently receiving YA (job seeker) or YA as an Australian Apprentice + Read more ...

-A customer can continue to qualify for payment without the need to lodge a new claim if they are:
+A customer can continue to qualify for payment without lodging a new claim if they are:

-• currently receiving YA as a job seeker or Australian Apprentice, and
+• currently receiving YA (job seeker) or YA as an Australian Apprentice, and

-• intending to, or have commenced an approved course of study
+• intend to, or have already commenced an approved course of study

-Customers receiving YA as a job seeker or Australian Apprentice can provide the information required to assess their eligibility for payment as a student:
+Customers receiving YA (job seeker) or YA as an Australian Apprentice can provide the information required to assess their eligibility for payment as a student:

 Once the information is provided, see Youth Allowance (YA) job seeker or Australian Apprentice returning to full-time study.